 Students who wish to be considered for the Presidential Scholarship should complete their application and supporting documents by February 1.
 Students are notified by April 15.
+This scholarship is awarded to students enrolling in the fall semester.

 March 1 - Regular Decision